TheInfinity007/LeetCode/README.md

 # LeetCode
-Code from the leet code
+My Solutions for the codes from the leetCode platform.